13392903419/Blind_Navigation/README.md

 You can use this model directly without any additional training.
 The model has been trained on a custom tactile paving dataset and achieves high accuracy in detecting tactile paving patterns and direction changes.

-**Note for GitHub**: If the model file (`yolo/best.pt`) exceeds 100MB, you may need to use [Git LFS](https://git-lfs.github.com/) to upload it to GitHub, or provide a download link in the README instead.

 ## 📋 Requirements

 - Python 3.8+